-Success Criteria (student to complete): Teacher Recognition (Geography & Smiling Mind): )I have completed the HSIE activity by exploring the differences and similarities between the wildlife and plants in Sydney and the wildlife and plants in Darwin.
+I Success Criteria (student to complete): Teacher Recognition (Geography & Smiling Mind): I have completed the HSIE activity by exploring the differences and similarities between the wildlife and plants in Sydney and the wildlife and plants in Darwin.
+D

-I am happy with the quality and the amount of work my child has completed today.
+I have completed today's work to the best of my ability.
+Signed: I am happy with the quality and the amount of work my child has completed today.
+Signed: